bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 <div class="release-feature-authors">authors: @JoJoJet</div>

 Central to Bevy's ECS are `SystemParam`s: these types, such as `Query<>` and `Res<>`, dictate what a system can and can't do.
-Previously, manually creating one required implementing a whole family of inseparable traits: `SystemParam`, `SystemParamState`, `SystemParamFetch`, and `ReadOnlySystemParamFetch`.
+Previously, manually creating one required implementing a family of four inseparable traits.
 In **Bevy 0.10**, we've used generic associated types to reduce this to just two traits: `SystemParam` and `ReadOnlySystemParam`.
-This reduces the boilerplate signifcantly, and removes the need for each `SystemParam` type to have a unique "State" type associated with it.

 The preferred way to implement this trait is to use `#[derive(SystemParam)]`, so the previous change will be invisible to most users.
 However, the derive macro has recieved a host of miscellaneous improvements to reduce friction: